nextgis/docs_ngcom/source/embed_webmap.rst

 * Generate events - for integration and programmatic interaction with the iframe
 * Preview - to preview the embedded Web Map before publishing it

-To embed a Web Map with all the panels available delete ``/tiny`` from the iframe code.
+To embed a Web Map with all the panels available remove ``/tiny`` part from the Web GIS link in iframe code.
 This will allow users, for instance, to enable and disable particular layers.

 If you are a developer check out the `code.nextgis.com <https://code.nextgis.com/>`_ library suite and the `NGW API <https://docs.nextgis.com/docs_ngweb_dev/doc/toc.html>`_.